Peco602/rust-universal-compiler/README.md

 ## Configure the project

-To allow cross-compilation from Linux to Windows and MacOS it is necessary to create in the project folder the `.cargo/config` file with the following lines:
+To allow cross-compilation from Linux to Windows and MacOS, it is necessary to create in the project folder the `.cargo/config` file containing the following lines:

 ```ini
 [target.x86_64-pc-windows-msvc]